-I am a PhD student in Psychology at Stanford University, advised by Professor Judy Fan.
+I am a PhD candidate in Psychology at Stanford University, advised by Professor Judy Fan.
 My research is supported by a NSF Graduate Research Fellowship.
 I’m excited about computational modeling of cognition and “creative” domains like music.

 I did my undergrad at University of Michigan, studying french horn (music performance) and cognitive science.
 There I worked with Professor Taraz Lee in the Cognition, Control, and Action Lab and wrote my honors thesis on music and language.
 In the following years, I’ve greatly enjoyed being a part of the Cognitive and Data Science Lab at Rutgers Newark and the Language & Cognitive Architecture Lab at Michigan.